top of page

 Pleased to meet you, PLA – the sustainable bioplastic solution

-Introducing Polylactic Acid, or PLA – a renewable, biodegradable, plant-based polymer produced using crops such as corn starch or sugarcane (5).
+Introducing polylactic acid, or PLA – a renewable, biodegradable, plant-based polymer produced using crops such as corn starch or sugarcane (5).
 PLA is synthesized through the fermentation of glucose produced from organic plants (5).
-The resulting lactic acid is transformed into lactide, which, after a type of polymerization called ring-opening polymerization, produces the PLA polymer (5).
+The resulting lactic acid is transformed into lactide, which, after a type of polymerization called ring-opening polymerization, produces the polylactic acid polymer (5).
 Since PLA production originates from primary feedstock, this ensures high yield of the PLA product.
 Furthermore, the numerous purification processes after lactic acid extraction ensures high-quality consistency and limited batch variability throughout production batches of PLA (6).
-The bioplastic has comparable mechanical properties to PET plastic and polypropylene, presenting as a practical, greener alternative to existing laboratory plastics (3).
+The bioplastic, polylactic acid (PLA) plastic, has comparable mechanical properties to PET plastic and polypropylene, presenting as a practical, greener alternative to existing laboratory plastics (3).

 The environmentally friendly manufacturing of PLA is a major advantage.
 Its use within the laboratory will greatly contribute towards reducing its carbon footprint.